 Three sustain burns as LPG cylinder catches fire in Shimla

-At least three persons sustained burns after an LPG cylinder caught fire here on Thursday afternoon, eyewitnesses said.
-The cylinder caught fire outside a house near Woodland Hotel at Jodhan Mal Niwas in the city, a resident of nearby Jakhoo area Promilla said.
+At least three persons including two minor children sustained burns after an LPG cylinder caught fire here on Thursday afternoon, eyewitnesses said.
+The cylinder caught fire outside a house near Woodland Hotel adjacent to Jodhan Mal Niwas in the city, Promilla, a resident of nearby Jakhoo area said.

+The third person who sustained injuries in the fire is a 23-year-old woman, Anju.
+The two other victims were identified as Kritika (12) and Piyush (10), the police sources said.
+They are residents of Kandi village in Shillai sub-division of Sirmour district, thery said.

-The injured have been taken to Indira Gandhi Medical College and Hospital for treatment, she added.
-When contacted, Sadar SHO Inspector Sandeep said he got initial information about the incident.
-The matter is being confirmed and details are awaited, he added.
+The victims were admitted to Indira Gandhi Medical College and Hospital for treatment.
+Their condition is stated to be stable.
+Sadar SHO Inspector Sandeep said he got initial information about the incident.
+The matter is being investigated, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)